-Simon Property Group, L.P. (the "Operating Partnership"), a Delaware limited partnership, is a majority owned subsidiary of Simon Property Group, Inc. ("Simon Property"), a Delaware corporation.
-Simon Property is a self-administered and self-managed real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended (the "Code").
-In these notes, the terms "we", "us" and "our" refer to the Operating Partnership and its subsidiaries.
+Simon Property Group, Inc. ("Simon Property") is a Delaware corporation that operates as a self-administered and self-managed real estate investment trust ("REIT").
+Simon Property Group, L.P. (the "Operating Partnership") is a majority-owned partnership subsidiary of Simon Property that owns all but one of our real estate properties.
+In these notes to unaudited financial statements, the terms "we", "us" and "our" refer to Simon Property, the Operating Partnership, and their subsidiaries.

 We are engaged primarily in the ownership, operation, leasing, management, acquisition, expansion and development of real estate properties.
 Our real estate properties consist primarily of regional malls and community shopping centers.
-As of June 30, 2004, we owned or held an interest in 246 income-producing properties in North America, which consisted of 175 regional malls, 67 community shopping centers, and four office and mixed-use properties in 37 states, Canada and Puerto Rico (collectively, the "Properties", and individually, a "Property").
+As of June 30, 2004, we owned or held an interest in 247 income-producing properties in North America, which consisted of 176 regional malls, 67 community shopping centers, and four office and mixed-use properties in 37 states, Canada and Puerto Rico (collectively, the "Properties", and individually, a "Property").
 Mixed-use properties are properties that include a combination of retail, office, and/or hotel components.
 We also own interests in four parcels of land held for future development (together with the Properties, the "Portfolio").
 In addition, we have ownership interests in 48 shopping centers in Europe (France, Italy, Poland and Portugal).

 M.S.
-Management Associates, Inc. (the "Management Company") is our wholly-owned subsidiary that provides leasing, management, and development services to most of the Properties.
+Management Associates, Inc. (the "Management Company") is a wholly-owned subsidiary that provides leasing, management, and development services to most of the Properties.
 In addition, insurance subsidiaries of the Management Company insure the self-insured retention portion of our general liability program and the deductible associated with our workers' compensation programs.
 In addition, they provide reinsurance for the primary layer of general liability coverage to our third party maintenance providers while performing services under contract with us.
 Third party providers provide coverage above the insurance subsidiaries' limits.